 If in step 5b the Remote UE established MA PDU session at Non-3GPP side, the Remote UE establishs another access leg of the MA PDUsession at 3GPP access side.

 In the above PDU session establish procedures, the Remote UE may send the ID of redundant communication path to its SMF.
 The SMF sends this ID to NG-RAN in the PDU session establish procedures, e.g. in N2 SM information.

+Editor's note: It is FFS whether the NG-RAN needs to know the UE that the ID for PDU Session is provided is L3 Remote UE.
+If so, how?

 After step 6, two redundant communication paths are established, then they can be used for redundant traffic delivery end-to-end following the methods defined in URLLC.
 If it is a MA PDU session, then the traffic distributed across the two redundant paths may apply cooresponding Streering Mode for ATSSS, e.g. Active-Standby or Duplication.